Stuycs-K/finalprojectapcs-4-jack-galen-chen-raymond/DEVLOG-Raymond.md

 ~1 hr - Fixed spacing on the numbers on the grid, put an upper bound on the zoom out function, added better logos for UI

 ### 2025-06-05 - More UI Improvements
-~1 hr - Added a cursor in so that different parts of the equation can be deleted
+~1.5 hr - Added a cursor in so that different parts of the equation can be deleted, cursor can be controlled with the function bar keys